 When you communicate openly and efficiently with your team, it helps to clear out misunderstandings and encourages a peaceful work environment.
 Efficient and seamless communication with your team will also enable you to get tasks done quickly and professionally.

-On that note, let’s shed some light on a number of ways managers should maintain the communication with his team.
+On that note, let’s shed some light on several ways managers should maintain communication with his team.

-Nonverbal communication is the most crucial for any accomplished manager to learn.
+Nonverbal communication skills are the most crucial for any accomplished manager to learn.
 This means that the majority of what you say is conveyed not so much in words, but rather through physical cues.

 Your employees should be able to trust you.
 This is a pivotal aspect of carrying out effective business communication time and again.

-Now, in order to build trust among your employees, you need to show a genuine interest in the individual.
-You need to empathise with their dilemmas and concerns and follow through on the ways you’ve promised to help them.
+Now, to build trust among your employees, you need to show a genuine interest in the individual.
+You need to empathize with their dilemmas and concerns and follow through on the ways you’ve promised to help them.
 This requires effective communication skills.

 A common framework generally adopted by business experts is the Purpose, Importance, Preview (PIP) approach.
 Going by this approach, the speaker first mentions the purpose of the presentation.
 Then he/she shares why the presentation is important by shedding light on the implications and probable outcomes.